ashutoshvct/Hosting-dynamic-website-on-AWS/RDS.md

 4. Download and install mysql Workbench.

-   Now open it.
+   > Now open it.

-    Create a new connection by clicking on '+'.
+   > Create a new connection by clicking on '+'.

-    Enter the connection name of your choice.
+   > Enter the connection name of your choice.

-    In connection method option Select Standard TCP/IP over SSH.
+   > In connection method option Select Standard TCP/IP over SSH.

-    Now Go to AWS console and select EC2 service and then copy your public DNS.
+   > Now Go to AWS console and select EC2 service and then copy your public DNS.

-    Now comeback to the workbench settings and paste it in the ssh hostname.
+   > Now comeback to the workbench settings and paste it in the ssh hostname.

-    Then, enter the ssh username ec2-user.
+   > Then, enter the ssh username ec2-user.

-    In ssh key file, point it to the file that we downloaded.
+   > In ssh key file, point it to the file that we downloaded.

-    Now, go back to AWS console and select RDS service.
+   > Now, go back to AWS console and select RDS service.

-    Select your database instance and copy the endpoint.
+   > Select your database instance and copy the endpoint.

-    Now, comeback to Mysql Workbench and paste it in mysql hostname.
+   > Now, comeback to Mysql Workbench and paste it in mysql hostname.

-    Enter server port number 3306.
+   > Enter server port number 3306.

-    Enter the username that you had entered while creating the DB Instance for your database.
+   > Enter the username that you had entered while creating the DB Instance for your database.

    <b>(If you don't remember the username go to RDS service and select your instance and then click on instance actions and then see details)</b>

-    Enter the password for it.
+   > Enter the password for it.

-    Now click on test connection to test it.
+   > Now click on test connection to test it.

-    If connection was successful click ok.
+   > If connection was successful click ok.

-Now, we have established a very secure connection to our database instance.
+<b>Now, we have established a very secure connection to our database instance.</b>

 5. Now, Create a new database and name it whatever you want.
 <b>(No need to create a new one if you have already created)</b>

-   In the Left panel select import/restore.
+   >   In the Left panel select import/restore.

-      Then select import from Self contained file and point it to our database.
+   >   Then select import from Self contained file and point it to our database.

-      In default target schema, select the schema of your choice and click start import.
+   >   In default target schema, select the schema of your choice and click start import.

 <b>Now, we have imported the database and now you can make changes to the database.</b>